fjcero/deviget-reddit-reader/README.md

 ### 6) Handling events

-1. Click on list item and show in preview
+1. [x] Click on list item and show in preview
-2. Dismiss single post
+2. [x] Dismiss single post:
-3. Dismiss all the posts
+3. [ ] Dismiss all the posts
-4. Paginate when scrolling down (get more posts)
+4. [ ] Paginate when scrolling down (get more posts)

 ### 7) Effects and Responsiveness

+1. [ ] Fade out effect when removing post from list
+1. [ ] Fade out list when dismiss all
+1. [ ] Hide Sidebar on small screens, allow to slide to open

 ## Tools reference for this project